 The Top Ten Creative Uses of Honey for Health and Beauty

 What is raw honey?
 Good question!
-It’s different from the honey you’ll find on most supermarket shelves.
+It’s different from the local honey you’ll find on a supermarket shelf.
 Most of those will have been pasteurised, which means heating and filtering which can blitz many of the precious nutrients that make honey so beneficial.
 What’s more, all sorts of additives are often thrown in to colour and prolong the life of processed honey, and we all know that additives aren’t always so great for our dietary health.

 Honey in its natural form has been used for thousands of years across many countries and cultures, not only as a food, but as part of rituals and in healing and beautifying regimes.